cloudevents/sdk-javascript/README.md

 const ce2 = ce.cloneWith({extension: "Value"});
 ```

-You can create a `CloudEvent` object in many ways, for example:
+You can create a `CloudEvent` object in many ways, for example, in TypeScript:

 ```js
 import { CloudEvent, CloudEventV1, CloudEventV1Attributes } from "cloudevents";